VitaliyButsan/ImageFinder/README.md

 # ImageFinder
-Image finder by input word, using ip.
+Image finder by input word, using IP.
 Swift 4.2